mad42221/TotalRewards/README.md

 Required applications to install and run the project
  1. Node Version 18 or newer

-First, run the development server:
+First, install the packages using npm install and run the development server:

 ```bash
 npm run dev